Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Sooners covered the spread in their only game when favored by 38.5 points or more.

-- Oklahoma's games this year have eclipsed the over/under five times in seven opportunities (71.4%).
+- Oklahoma's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

-- Oklahoma is 3-0 against the spread and 3-0 overall in games when it records more than 43.3 points.
+- Oklahoma is 3-0 against the spread and 3-0 overall this season when the team puts up more than 43.3 points.

-- In games that Oklahoma picks up over 484.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Oklahoma piles up over 484.7 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Sooners have turned the ball over seven times, while the Jayhawks have forced seven.

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.